-2. Safety

-a.
-Cardio-Pulmonary Resuscitation (CPR)/First Aid
+- 2. Safety - a.
+Cardio-Pulmonary Resuscitation (CPR)/First Aid b.
+Water Safety/Boat Safety c.
+Electrofishing

 Certification training in CPR and First Aid is provided to all new employees (AOP:004).
 Permanent and returning personnel must be currently certified in CPR and in First Aid.